 This leads people to believe that most of the U.S. dollars in existence are actually outside the U.S. Perhaps 50% or more of the U.S. dollars in the world are somewhere out there, serving as an international currency.
+Foreign banks hold a significant portion of bank reserves at the Fed.
 Canadian dollars also serve as an international currency - certainly, there are some Americans who hold a few - but not nearly to such a degree.